connexcs/docs/customer.md

 In this tab, users can make a list of all the **payments** that have been done so far.
 Users can add new payments by:

 1. Click on the **Add New** button.
 2. Fill out the dialogue box as shown in an image below.
-Users will add the Description of the payment, the total amount in digits and finally selects the status of it whether it’s Completed, Pending or Cancelled.
+Users will add the Description of the payment, the total amount in digits and finally select the status of it whether it’s Completed, Pending or Cancelled.
 3. Finally press the **Save** button.
-4. Users can also take an action after every button to confirm its status.
-Just click on the Action button which is right next to the Status in the main page of the **Payments** tab.

 ![alt text][payments-tab]